Wheat field

 2022-2025

-A ‘rural idyll’ through the act of walking, seeking a relationship between places of increasing marginalisation and the body, documenting the length of time it takes to walk a local public right of way across a field of industrial mono-cropped wheat in the heart of rural Suffolk.
+Wheat field is a short moving image work made in response to the rural landscape of Suffolk.
+Through the act of walking and listening, seeking a relationship between places of increasing marginalisation and the body, the artist documents the length of time it takes to walk a local public right of way across a field of industrial mono-cropped wheat.

 Location: Suffolk, UK